hthompson6/exercise-3/README.md

 - [ ] Logging and monitoring through the standard affair.
 ELK (really OLK) and Otel + Jaeger/Grafana/Prometheus
 - [ ] Infra and arch diagrams for all of it
 - [ ] Add linters for Python and actually run them for TypeScript apps
-- [ ] Fix query time as it is very very poor.
-Caching could help, but also need better UX
-- [ ] Manage rate-limit on the front-end since we have a semantic search
-- [ ] Split the embedding API out from the ETL
-- [ ] Switch embedding model from local to OpenAI improve response time
-- [ ] Use LLM or better yet standard NLP to create a brief title during ETL

 # Developer Environment Deployment